TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-video-indexer-upload.md

             "id": "region",
             "order": 4,
             "controlType": "multiselectdropdown",
-            "infoBalloonText": "You can find the account location in the Video Indexer portal under Settings->Account->Account region", "displayLabel": "Please select the Account region",
+            "infoBalloonText": "You can find your account location in the Video Indexer portal under the Settings page in the Account tab", "displayLabel": "Please select the Account region",
             "watermarkText": "Select the Account region",
             "dropdownOptions": [